Adam-Rix/Data_analysis_own/README.md

 train_data_dictonary.csv – File containing the information of the features in train file

-Test Set
---
-test_data.csv – File containing features related to patient, hospital.
-Need to predict the Length of stay for each case_id

 Sample Submission
 --
 case_id: Unique id for each case